sunmaximus/react-router-and-redux-login/README.md

 # Descriptions:
-This is a conference website for VES-5 and can be inherited for futre projects.
+This is a web site that utilize react, react-router, and redux.

 ## Project Structure